uu-core/IoT-Attacks-IDS/README.md

 ```console
 $ python3 csv_generation/gen_csv.py worst_parent,local_repair
 ```
+---

-### Adding a New Attack
+## Adding a New Attack

 1. Navigate to the `services/network-attacks` folder.
-2. Add a runtime check for your attack's control flag:
+2. In `network-attacks.c`, add a runtime check for your attack's control flag:

    ```c
    bool attack_enabled_flag = false;